<VIDEO> A Fluffy New Arrival in the Foot Safari

 Mali has settled in well and is already very confident with the keepers, coming out to say hello when she hears that its feeding time.
 Visitors are encouraged to keep an eye high up for Mali when visiting, as she tends to spend most of her time off the ground - something which is very common for the species.

 Red panda originate from the Himalayas and are herbivores, mainly consuming bamboo, berries and blossoms.
-Red panda are endangered and it is approximated that there are only 2,500 adult red panda left in the wild.
+Red panda are endangered and it is approximated that there are less than 10,000 red panda left in the wild.
 Habitat destruction is the main threat facing this species, especially as the panda will spend the majority of their lives off the ground and up in trees away from predators.

 Laura Ashton, Senior keeper in Animal Encounters, said: "All the keepers are extremely excited to welcome Mali to the Park and we we're so pleased that she is settling in so well.
 At the moment, Mali has very light-coloured fur, which is a sign of her age but this will get darker as she gets older."